Chen-Abudi/ChimeMate/README.md

 # ChimeMate

+# Open source GitHub Productivity VSCode Extension Project

+## Developed by Grace Chen Abudi 👩🏽‍💻

 ChimeMate helps developers track their coding progress effortlessly.
 Imagine a tool that logs your work every 30 minutes, giving you a detailed activity history.
 No more manual tracking or forgotten tasks.
 Stay on top of your productivity with automatic commits—your personal coding journal.

-This is the README for your extension "chimemate".
+This is the README for your extension "ChimeMate".
 After writing up a brief description, we recommend including the following sections.

+---

 ## Features